 Care Level: Intermediate

 Natural Habitat: They are found in Indonesia, New Guinea and Northern Australia.
 Threadfin rainbowfish inhabits clear, slow moving waterways, lagoons and grassy swamp areas.

-Ideal Tank Ecosystem: They enjoy a peaceful community aquarium.
+Ideal Tank: They enjoy a peaceful community aquarium.
 Threadfin rainbows are a perfect addition to a nature aquarium (planted tank).
 Remember when you are housing captive bred Threadfin Rainbow’s, it is vital to provide them with a long aquarium that has sections with lush plants.
 These fish absolutely love and need plenty of space for their active swimming habits.
 They are also well known jumpers.
 Keeping your aquarium covered fully will prevent these fish from jumping out.

-Species Compatibility: Peaceful community tank mates like Molly, Guppy, Platy and Tetra.
+Tank Mates: Peaceful community tank mates like Molly, Guppy, Platy and Tetra.